Aliases for SMARCD1 Gene

 - BAF60A 3 4 6

 - 60 KDa BRG-1/Brm-Associated Factor Subunit A 3 4

 - SWI/SNF-Related Matrix-Associated Actin-Dependent Regulator Of Chromatin Subfamily D Member 1 3

 - Mammalian Chromatin Remodeling Complex BRG1-Associated Factor 60A 3

 Previous GeneCards Identifiers for SMARCD1 Gene

 The protein encoded by this gene is a member of the SWI/SNF family of proteins, whose members display helicase and ATPase activities and which are thought to regulate transcription of certain genes by altering the chromatin structure around those genes.
 The encoded protein is part of the large ATP-dependent chromatin remodeling complex SNF/SWI and has sequence similarity to the yeast Swp73 protein.
 Two transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Jul 2008]

 GeneCards Summary for SMARCD1 Gene

 SMARCD1 (SWI/SNF Related, Matrix Associated, Actin Dependent Regulator Of Chromatin, Subfamily D, Member 1) is a Protein Coding gene.
-Among its related pathways are Glucocorticoid receptor regulatory network and Transcription Ligand-dependent activation of the ESR1/SP pathway.
+Among its related pathways are PEDF Induced Signaling and Glucocorticoid receptor regulatory network.
 GO annotations related to this gene include transcription coactivator activity and protein complex scaffold.
 An important paralog of this gene is SMARCD2.

 UniProtKB/Swiss-Prot for SMARCD1 Gene